jupyterlab/jupyterlab/docs/source/user/terminal.rst

 Terminals
 ==========

-JupyterLab terminals provide full support for system shells (bash, tsch, etc.) on Mac/Linux and PowerShell on Windows.
+JupyterLab terminals provide full support for system shells (bash, tsch, xonsh, etc.) on Mac/Linux and PowerShell on Windows.
 You can run anything in your system shell with a terminal, including programs such as vim or emacs.
 The terminals run on the system where the Jupyter server is